 All paintball helmets/masks cover the face.
 These items should be imperative for your list on what to wear paintballing.
 There are even some helmets that cover the entire head.
 Nonetheless, it is worth noting that covering your head will often cause your mask to fog up and decrease your vision.

 When shopping for a mask, opt for one that fits you the most comfortable.
 It should stay firmly affixed to your head and never fall or slip off while you are running, rolling or performing any other evasive maneuver during the thick of battle.

 Additional Head Protection: Goggles

 Do not settle for goggles that are not intended for paintball use.
 Regular shop goggles will not suffice.
-Goggles designed specifically for paintball are an absolute necessity.
-If you are struck in the eye with a paintball while wearing non-paintball goggles, you could lose sight in that eye.
-Never take the cheap or easy way out when it comes to paintball safety.
+Goggles designed specifically for paintball are exactly what to wear paintballing.
+If you are stricken in the eye with a paintball while wearing non-paintball goggles, you could lose sight in that eye.
+Never take the cheap or easy way out when it comes to your safety.

 Do not attempt to play a round of paintball without gloves.
 If you leave your bare hands exposed and they receive a hit, it will hurt.
 A lot.
 Do not lose sight of the fact that your hands are exposed throughout the match as you use them to point your gun down the range toward your opponents.
 The hands are especially tender compared to other body parts.
 Therefore, any impact will sting quite harshly.

 Pick up a pair of paintball specific gloves for adequate protection.
 The best paintball gloves are going to offer you armor for your hands.
 This way, you are not going to feel the impact so excruciatingly.

 If you do not want to spend the money on paintball specific gloves, opt for football gloves, gardening gloves or lite duty mechanic gloves.
 Ideally, your gloves will have extra padding or even a plastic protective component on the back section of the hand.